Genetic studies of Jews: Studies on historical populations

 A 2020 study on remains from Bronze Age southern Levantine (Canaanite) populations found evidence of large-scale migration from the Zagros or Caucasus into the southern Levant by the Bronze Age and increasing over time (resulting in a Canaanite population descended from both those migrants and earlier Neolithic Levantine peoples).
 The results were found to be consistent with several Jewish groups (Moroccan, Ashkenazi, and Persian/Iranian Jews) and non-Jewish Arabic-speaking Levantine populations (such as Lebanese, Druze, Palestinians, and Syrians) deriving about half or more of their ancestry from populations related to those from the Bronze Age Levant and Chalcolithic Zagros.
 The study modeled the aforementioned groups as having ancestry from both ancient populations.

 In a study published in December 2022, new genome data obtained from the medieval Jewish cemetery of Erfurt, Germany was used to further trace the origins of the Ashkenazi Jewish community.
 These findings suggest that medieval Erfurt had at least two related but genetically distinct Jewish groups: one was closely related to Middle Eastern populations and was especially similar to modern Ashkenazi Jews from France and Germany and modern Sephardic Jews from Turkey; the other group had a substantial contribution from Eastern European populations.
 Modern Ashkenazi Jews from Eastern Europe no longer exhibit this genetic variability, and instead, their genomes resemble a nearly even mixture of the two Erfurt groups (with about 60% from the first group and 40% from the second).

-A study of Norwich Jews published in Current Biology in October 2022 analyzed a mass grave dated to between 1161 and 1216, correlating their death to an 1190 Third Crusade-era pogrom, and found DNA evidence of strong genetic affinity to present-day Ashkenazi Jews, including the reconstruction of similar genetic diseases, red hair and blue eyes.
+A study of Norwich Jews published in Current Biology in October 2022 analyzed a mass grave dated to between 1161 and 1216, correlating their death to an 1190 Third Crusade-era pogrom, and found DNA evidence of strong genetic affinity to present-day Ashkenazi Jews, including the reconstruction of similar genetic diseases, red hair, and blue eyes.

+A study of Catalonian Jews published in Genes in March 2026 analyzed victims of the 1348 pogrom against Jews in Tàrrega, Spain, whose bodies were deposited in a mass grave in the town's Roquetes necropolis, and found numerous markers of Jewish ancestry.
+The studied individuals clustered tightly with modern Jewish groups and were genetically distinct from the surrounding non-Jewish medieval population.
+Their genetic model found an intermediate between Iberian and Mediterranean/Near Eastern ancestry.